No signal bars or a "no service" error means no connection. We want to fix that.

 - Airplane mode is off.

-Wi-Fi Calling is turned off.
-If the problem happens when Wi-Fi calling is on, see Wi-Fi Calling problems instead.
+- Wi-Fi Calling is turned off.
+If the problem happens when Wi-Fi calling is on, follow Wi-Fi Calling problems instead.

 - The copper plating on your SIM card has no chips or discoloration.
 If it does, contact us from a device that has service if you have one, or visit a T-Mobile retail store for a replacement.

-If your device meets the criteria above and you still have no signal, proceed with the troubleshooting steps below.
+If your device meets the criteria and you still have no signal, proceed with the troubleshooting steps.

-Tip: If you need help with any of these steps, visit our Device tutorials page, select your device, and use the search bar to find what you're looking for.
+Tip: If you need help with any of these steps, visit our Device tutorials page, select your device, and use the search bar to find what you're searching for.

 - Restart your device and check for signal bars.

 - Change Wi-Fi Calling preferences to Cellular Preferred or Cellular Only to prevent Wi-Fi Calling issues from interfering with the signal.

 - Turn off Wi-Fi to make sure you're using the T-Mobile network.

 - Set the device Network mode to Auto.

 - Remove any cases or covers from the device.

 - (Apple only) Reset network settings (select Settings > General > Reset > Reset Network Settings) and verify the T-Mobile Carrier Settings are up-to-date.
 You can do this over Wi-Fi.
-See Update your carrier settings on your iPhone or iPad - Apple Support
+Update your carrier settings on your iPhone or iPad - Apple Support

 - Update the device software to the latest version.
 You can do this over Wi-Fi.
 Visit the Devices page for current versions and steps.

-- Perform a manual network selection to look for networks your device can connect to.
-If you see:
+- Perform a manual network selection for networks your device can connect to.
+If you experience:

 - Registered to T-Mobile network, but no signal: The problem is likely low or no coverage.
 If the coverage map showed good coverage, try switching to 2G or turning off LTE.